 - Eat in 35 minutes: Chop, toss with olive oil, salt, and pepper, and roast at 400 degrees F for 20-30 minutes or until tender.
 Shake it up by adding different herbs or spices with the salt and pepper.

-- Eat in one hour: Replace other roots with parsnips in a favorite stew or soup recipe.
+- Eat in 45-60 minutes: Replace other roots with parsnips in a favorite stew or soup recipe.